Aventurine Gemstone Information

 Please refer to our Gemstone Glossary for details on gemology-related terms.

 Aventurine: Varieties or Similar Gemstones:

 Aventurine Gemstone and Jewelry Design Ideas Back to Top

 Note: Buy colored gemstones by size and not by carat weight.
-Colored stones vary with size-to-weight ratio.
-Some stones are larger and others are smaller in weight comparison to diamond.
+Colored stones vary in size-to-weight ratio.
+Some stones are larger and others are smaller than diamonds by weight in comparison.